RashidHasan/Advanced-Design-Pattern-Development/README.md

 ### Compare design styles:
 - Object-oriented design vs. monolithic design.
 - Object-oriented design emphasizes modularity and reusability.
-- The Singleton design ensures a single global access point, but can be limiting in some cases.
+- The Singleton design ensures a single global access point but can be limiting in some cases.

 ## Feedback

 Project Demonstrates a strong understanding of design patterns and the ability to select the pattern best suited to specific project requirements.
 It also displays analytical and critical thinking in selecting different design styles, emphasizing the ability to seamlessly integrate multiple design styles when necessary.
-The decisions made are well justified, and the overall project displays exceptional problem-solving and design abilities.
+The decisions are well justified, and the overall project displays exceptional problem-solving and design abilities.

-This project is a testament to your amazing abilities, and reflects my accomplishments as a skilled designer.
+This project is a testament to your amazing abilities and reflects my accomplishments as a skilled designer.
 I did well!